 3. Once the potatoes are soft and have cooked to a golden brown color, pour them into the bowl with the egg mixture and stir.

-4. Let the potatoes marinate in the egg and cheese mixture for a few minutes.
+4. Let the potatoes marinate in the egg and cheese mixture for around 15 minutes.

 5. Add extra oil to the pan before dumping the bowl of potatoes, egg, and grated cheese into the saute pan.